Parliamentary.ai

 Overview

 This bill establishes an independent Grocery Market Ombudsman to oversee fair dealing between grocery retailers and their suppliers.
-The Ombudsman will investigate complaints and disputes, enforce the Groceries Supply Code of Practice, and promote competition, ultimately aiming to benefit consumers.
+The Ombudsman will investigate complaints and disputes, promote competition, and enforce the Groceries Supply Code of Practice.
+Retailers will contribute to the Ombudsman's funding based on the number of complaints made and upheld against them.

 Description